jonsimonsen/webaoa/README.md

 -Consider a global variable for error prefixes instead of defining an errPre variable in several functions.
 Not sure how to handle this elegantly.
 Perhaps some kind of inheritance for functions or maybe it is possible to use a prototype (haven't studied those yet).
 A potential issue is that there is no standard format for the error prefixes so far.
 -Find some fallback for browsers that can't handle global attributes in css.
--It should be strongly considered to make a separate function for the browser compatibility test, since this would solve several issues.

 # pre-versions:
 -Note that the Author of commits is not always correct, since git wasn't correctly configured on the client at the start of the project.